fortio/fortio/README.md

 	List of pXX to calculate (default "50,75,90,99,99.9") -payload string
 	Payload string to send along
+  -ping
+	grpc load test: use ping instead of health
   -profile string
 	write .cpu and .mem profiles to file
   -qps float